-P: BIOL 12 Page 3 of 3

-1. Textbooks and Materials to be Purchased by Students
+P: Textbooks and Materials to be Purchased by Students:

 Tortora, G.J. and Derrickson, B. Principles of Anatomy and Physiology (Current Edition).
 New York: John Wiley and Sons, Inc.

 Douglas College produced manual: Biology 1203/1209: Human Anatomy and Physiology II.

-Q: Means of Assessment
+Q: Means of Assessment:

-TYPE OF EVALUATION POINTS 20 - 30 %
+TYPE OF EVALUATION POINTS

-Class T ests and Assignments

-etivities (see Note 1 below) pelow) (up to -20 %)

-Labora tory Examination - final 10 - 15 %

-Compre ehensive Examinations - midterm 25 - 35 %

-- final 25 - 35 %
+Class Tests and Assignments Laboratory Experiments and Ac Laboratory Examination Comprehensive Examinations tivities (see Note 1 below) - final - midterm - final 20 - 30 % (up to -20 %) 10 - 15 % 25 - 35 % 25 - 35 %

 TOTAL 100

 Notes:

-1. Laboratory Experime ents and Activities:
+1. Laboratory Experiments and Activities:

 Laboratory work will be assigned each week.
-The laboratory work must be completed in the week is assigned.
-If more than one lab assignment is not completed, two percentage points will be ded for each lab assignment (in excess of the one permitted without penalty).
-Laboratory experime and assignments are a compulsory component of this course.
-A minimum of 50% of the laboratory experiments and assignments must be completed to receive a P or better grade is course.
+The laboratory work must be completed in the week it is assigned.
+If more than one lab assignment is not completed, two percentage points will be deducted for each lab assignment (in excess of the one permitted without penalty).
+Laboratory experiments and assignments are a compulsory component of this course.
+A minimum of 50% of the laboratory experiments and assignments must be completed to receive a P or better grade in the course.

 2. Examinations:

 There will be one midterm and one final examination.
-The final examination will cover course.
-If the student achieves a better grade on the final exam than on the midterm examinaterm grade will be raised to equal that achieved on the final examination.
+The final examination will cover the entire course.
+If the student achieves a better grade on the final exam than on the midterm examination, the midterm grade will be raised to equal that achieved on the final examination.

 R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR

 There is no provision of PLAR, other than that normally done by examining transcripts and comparing course outlines of human biology courses taken within the last five years elsewhere to the Douglas College Biology 1203 course content.

-Course Designer(s)

-Education Council / Curriculum Committee Representative
+Course Designer(s): Shamsa Jessa Education Council / Curriculum Committee Representative Dean / Director: Keith Ellis Acting Registrar: Brenda Walton

-Dean / Director

-Registrar